pinewoodgreens/pinewoodgreens.github.io/trash_and_recycling.md

 ## Getting a Replacement Recycling Bin

 We always (well, almost always) have extras.
-[Call the Association office](contactus.html).
-We'll be glad to give you one if you can stop by or we can leave one outside the Association office for you to pick up when you get home.
+If you would like a new recycling bin, please fill out this [online form](https://goo.gl/forms/hC3P9fvLzdyUwbZz1) and the office will provide one.
+You can also [call the Association office](contactus.html).